pdang411/geminidocker/README.md

 Gradio app Chat with Gemini

-Please download and set up docekr desktop WINDOW,MAC OS,LINUX
+Please download and set up docker desktop WINDOW,MAC OS,LINUX

 IN CDM or Terminal of your code file